ARS-toscana/ConcePTIONAlgorithmPregnancies_Verification/README.md

 DatasourceNameConceptionCDM <- "ARS"
 ```

-  3. Define the sample size to be sampled.
+  3. In the _Parameter to be filled_ section also define the size of the sample to be extracted.

   ```
   Sample_Size_Green_Discordant <- 0